digidem/digital-democracy.org/_jobs/2021-11-lead-back-end-developer.md

 layout: job
 published: true
 title: Lead Back-end Developer
-excerpt: "(Application Closing Date Extended) We’re looking for a back-end developer with 5+ years experience to join our small, remote team on a 12 month contract (with potential long-term) starting as soon as possible."
+excerpt: "We’re looking for a back-end developer with 5+ years experience to join our small, remote team on a 12 month contract (with potential long-term) starting as soon as possible."
 ---
-(Application Closing Date Extended)

 Digital Democracy is looking for a lead back-end developer with 5 years experience to join our small, remote team on a 12-month contract (with potential long-term) starting as soon as possible.
 You will help build cutting-edge open-source mobile and desktop mapping apps for remote and marginalized communities to document, map, monitor, manage and report information on environmental and human rights issues around the world.